 My guess is that you wouldn’t shop in that store again.
 Healthcare is the only consumer-facing industry in the US that doesn’t have price transparency.
 Worse, if you ask for pricing, you’re often met with blank stares and “I have no idea” or, worse, “we can’t tell you because [insert name of health insurer here] considers that to be proprietary business information.”

 Second is how the prices are set.
 You’ve heard of the medical billing codes – the Holy Codes that outline Medicaid, Medicare, and health insurance reimbursement payments for everything from lab tests to joint replacement.
-The price values for each of those billing codes is set by an American Medical Association (AMA) committee called the RUC: the Specialty Society Relative Value Scale Update Committee (for my personal take on the RUC, see this piece).
+The price values for each of those billing codes is set by an American Medical Association (AMA) committee called the RUC: the Specialty Society Relative Value Scale Update Committee.
 The RUC meets behind closed doors, creates the pricing list for every single medical procedure and billing code, and then publishes it.
 This is not price fixing, since they hand the list to the Centers for Medicare and Medicaid Services (CMS) for publication, the AMA does not publish the list on its own.

 Here’s a critical health policy issue: creating price transparency.
 One starting point could be requiring providers to know, and share, the cost of the services they provide to the customers they serve: THE PATIENTS.
 On the employer sponsored insurance (ESI) front, employers are starting to push for this with reference-based pricing in their benefits packages.
 On the state and federal policy front, there are a rising number of discussions about all-payer claims databases (APCDs) – for a really good explainer on that, I’ll point you toward this piece from July 2018 on the Health Affairs blog, “Transparency In Health Care: Where We Stand And What Policy Makers Can Do Now.”
 Both of these, either in tandem or singly, might accomplish what all the healthcare blue-ribbon committees and working groups in DC haven’t been able to pull off since the 1960s: downward pressure on healthcare costs.